 While the distinction may be discrete, there are some objective factors you can look for when determining whether you’re dealing with baby hairs or breakage.
 “The way that I can differentiate between the two is that breakage can sometimes appear blunt and ‘broken off’ at the ends and stick straight up from the follicle,” Brown explains.
 Baby hairs typically look softer and often lay against the hairline with ease.
 When examining those flyaway strands at your hairline, watch out for these red flags.

 What Causes Hair Breakage?

-Unlike baby hair, breakage doesn’t just sprout up overnight.
+Unlike baby hairs, breakage doesn’t just sprout overnight.
 Certain bad habits and health concerns could be responsible for these pesky strands.
-“The biggest ones I see are chemical damage, heat damage, and mechanical damage,” Christin says.
+“The biggest ones I see are chemical damage, heat damage, and mechanical damage,” Brown says.
 “When the hair has become compromised from over-processing with lightener or color, the hair isn’t strong enough and will eventually break,” she continues.
 The same goes for heat.

-According to Christin, mechanical manipulation from wearing a ponytail or bun every day can also cause breakage.
-“We may think it’s low maintenance, but the constant pulling and tugging on the most fragile parts of the hair (the hairline) will eventually lead to too much stress on those follicles,” she explains.
+According to Brown, mechanical manipulation from wearing a ponytail or bun every day can also cause breakage.
+“We may think it’s low-maintenance, but the constant pulling and tugging on the most fragile parts of the hair (the hairline) will eventually lead to too much stress on those follicles,” she explains.
 Vigorous daily hair brushing can have the same effect.

 How to Prevent Breakage When Styling